cobalthq/cobalt-product-public-docs/content/en/Getting started/what-to-expect.md

      set the finding to one of the following states:

      - Pending Fix, when your developers are remediating the finding.
-     - Ready for Re-Test, assumes that your developers have fixed the issue, and you're ready for our pentesters to validate your fix.
+     - Ready for Retest, assumes that your developers have fixed the issue, and you're ready for our pentesters to validate your fix.
 Retesting may depend on your {{% ptaas-tier %}}.
      - Accepted Risk, when you've determined that the finding is either not critical,